cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 }
 ```

-> Extracting the UUID from the `id` property is only possible from the JSON response of the UiTdatabank Entry API.
-If you use Search API to build an agenda, you'll have to extract the UUID from the `@id` property in the JSON-LD projection.
+> Extracting the id from the `id` property is only possible from the JSON response of the UiTdatabank Entry API.
+If you use Search API to build an agenda, you'll have to extract the id from the `@id` property in the JSON-LD projection.

 **Applicable on endpoints**